 You can bath your baby in any room that’s warm, safe and clean – it doesn’t have to be a bathroom.

 You can also shower with your baby.
 Keep your baby’s face away from the pouring water and make sure to use warm, not hot, water.

 Here’s how to get ready for a newborn bath:

-- Make sure you have everything you need at hand – for example, towel, washcloth, lotion, clean clothes and clean nappy.
+- Make sure you have everything you need within reach – for example, towel, washcloth, mild baby cleanser, cream or ointment, clean clothes and clean nappy.